Conversations with Jessica

 JM: That is embarrassing.
 People in those positions should never start thinking they're bulletproof.

 AS: Indeed.
 Especially when you know people are out to get you and you give them openings.
-Look, when the Minneapolis thing got so... they shouldn't her or Bondi talk without a script approved by someone capable - Patel or Bongino at Justice and Homan at DHS - know what they're going to say and that there are no holes... she screwed up just a little there but a lot more... and the money for her essentially running for president after Trump.... just dumb.
+Look, when the Minneapolis thing got so... they shouldn't let her or Bondi talk without a script approved by someone capable - Patel or Bongino at Justice and Homan at DHS - know what they're going to say and that there are no holes... she screwed up just a little there but a lot more... and the money for her essentially running for president after Trump.... just dumb.
 Someone was going to have to be heaved over the side and it was her.
 Her loyalty to Trump got her the job but it was the only thing... and when she threw him under the bus...

 JM: Bondi hasn't been especially embarrassing lately, or for that matter visible.